hotello/spingere-facile/Readme.md

 ![Logo](https://media.giphy.com/media/5R2PZEojwtFkXOrU0y/200w_d.gif)

 # SpingereFacile
 > Ti piace spingere facile?
-Scalable HTTP API for sending push notifications.
+Scalable HTTP API for sending push notifications to users, not tokens.

-"SpingereFacile" provides you with **push notifications** for top platforms:
+"SpingereFacile" is a service for sending **push notifications** and **managing registration tokens** for top platforms:
 - iOS
 - Android
 - Browsers

 It is based on **Firebase Cloud Messaging** and adds value to it with **token management** and linking tokens to **users**.
-It will provide you with a simple HTTP API to manage your notification sending.
+It provides a simple HTTP API to manage notification sending and token management.

 This piece of software must be deployed on *Firebase Cloud Functions*, and